Jamio/JM_MissionFrameworkDocs/docs/setup_guide.md

 ## Downloading the Framework

-Step 1: Click the button below to go the framework github repo.
+<strong>Step 1:</strong> Click the button below to go the framework github repo.

 [JM Mission Framework Github](https://github.com/Jamio/JM_MissionFramework){: .btn .btn-blue }

-Step 2: On the right hand side of the page, under releases, click on the latest release.
+<strong>Step 2:</strong> On the right hand side of the page, under releases, click on the latest release.

-Step 3: You will be brought to a page with notes about the latest release.
+<strong>Step 3:</strong> You will be brought to a page with notes about the latest release.
 At the bottom of the page, you will see a zip file.
 Click on it to download the framework.

 ---